DNR vs POLST: Which End-of-Life Form Is Needed?

-If your older adult knows how they want to be treated during a health emergency, it’s essential to consider two important documents – a POLST and a DNR.
+If an older adult knows how they want to be treated during a health emergency, it’s essential to consider two important documents – a POLST and a DNR.

-Both documents are available for free and ensure that your older adult’s wishes for end-of-life treatment are respected by emergency responders and hospitals.
+Both documents are available for free and ensure that emergency responders and hospitals respect your older adult’s wishes for end-of-life treatment.

 But there are some key differences.

-To help you and your older adult choose the form that works best for them, we explain what a POLST and a DNR are, differences between them, why they’re necessary, and where to get the forms.
+To help you and your care recipient choose the form that works best for them, we explain what a POLST and a DNR are, the differences between them, why they’re necessary, and where to get the forms.

 What is a POLST?